GlenHertz/ZFS-Linux/README.md

 locale-gen en_US.utf8
 ```

-# Reboot
+# Reboot to live CD

-Boot from live CD, install ZFS module (as above), then mount old and new roots and do a copy
+Boot to live CD, install ZFS module (as above), then mount old and new roots and do a copy

 ```
 mkdir /sda4